Norte del Valle Cartel: 2007

 On February 25, 2007, Eduardo Restrepo Victoria, also known as "El Socio", was arrested in Colombia.
 It is believed that Eduardo is the right-hand man and the partner of the cartel leader, Wilber Varela.
 On September 7, 2006, Colombian police seized 65 Restrepo properties in the cities of Bogota, Cali and no state of Tolima valued at more than US$25 million.
 Henry Loaiza Ceballos, "El Alacran" ("The Scorpion").
 When he was captured and extradited, Restrepo assumed its operations in partnership with Varela.[23]
 The month following the capture of Juan Carlos Ramirez-Abadia, incidentally "Chupeta", one of the main masters of Cartel Norte del Valle.
 In January 2007, four separate raids of Ramírez's houses in the city of Cali, Colombia.
 Ramirez was arrested in Brazil on August 7, 2007.[24]
 Ramirez was extradited by Brazil to the United States on Friday, August 22, 2008.

 Diego León Montoya Sánchez, alias "Don Diego", "El Señor de la Guerra" ("The Warlord"), was arrested on September 10, 2007, at 8:20 a.m., in a rural farm house in Valle, Colombia.
 Montoya was believed to be the top leader of the Norte Del Valle Cartel.
 The arrest of Diego Leon ends the Montoya Clan's claim in drug trafficking, with Juan Carlos Montoya Sánchez serving a 262-month prison term in the United States and his younger brother Eugenio Montoya Sánchez detained in a maximum security prison in Colombia awaiting extradition.
 After news of Montoya's arrest, Colombian Defense Minister claimed his extradition to the US was inevitable.
 He was extradited to Miami on December 12, 2008.

 2008

 The Colombian and US governments were targeting Wilber Varela, believing he would try to take over Montoya's business as well and possibly start another war with the emerging leaders.
-However, Varela was found murdered on January 30, 2008, in a hotel resort in the state of Mérida in Venezuela.
+However, Varela was found murdered on January 30, 2008, in a hotel resort in the city of Mérida in Venezuela.
 Colombian authorities believe he was murdered by his own men on orders of jailed paramilitary drug lord Carlos Mario Jimenez alias "Macaco" to end Varela's power struggle in the rival city Medellin and surrounding areas in Antioquia.
 Jimenez was later extradited to the United States on May 7, 2008, for failing to meet the terms of his surrender and for continuing to run his criminal organization in prison.